Ayomi-tech/Data_cleaning../README.md

 #Data_cleaning of the messiest dataset.

-* The first thing I did was to check for the details of the dataset, like getting the shape, the null values per column.
+* The first thing I did was to check details of the dataset, like getting the shape, the null values per column.
 * Checked the similarity in columns to know which one to drop, also checked for the percentage of missing values in columns if they are more than 50% so as to drop them, after this I had to drop the irrelevance columns.
 * Renamed the columns to make them callable.
 * The dataset is a proven messy one so I proceed to replaced different characters per columns.